 Apple cider vinegar is Curly Girl friendly because it’s an all-natural product that can thoroughly clean the hair without the use of sulfate and silicone shampoo.

 Many people who follow the Curly Girl Method don’t use shampoo.
-Instead, they look for alternative products that can clean their hair more effectively.
+Instead, they look for cleaner products without sulfates and silicones that can clean their hair more effectively.

 These could be co-washes or so-called low-poo shampoos but ACV is a great natural alternative.

 Here’s a before and after example of using apple cider vinegar on the Curly Girl method:

 As you can see, the apple cider vinegar rinse really did wonders for my curly hair!
 It restored my hair’s natural pH and helped my curls form much more naturally.